Annapurna Base Camp Trek

 Best Seasons of Annapurna Base Camp Trek

-When considering trekking in the Annapurna region, it is not only a question of avoiding rain or extreme cold, but the overall experience.
+When considering trekking in the Annapurna region, it is not only a question of avoiding rain or extreme cold but also the overall experience.
 The scenery changes, the paths shift, and even the way the air moves into your lungs varies with the seasons.
-The optimal trekking windows below, detailing Autumn, Spring, and Winter—the general conditions of each, what to expect, and how you can make the most of each.
+The optimal trekking windows below detail autumn, spring, and winter—the general conditions of each, what to expect, and how you can make the most of each.

 Autumn (September - November)